Kenil1311/Clinic/replit.md

-✓ Added AOS animation library to pricing and contact pages to resolve console errors (July 18, 2025) ✓ Standardized footer layout with Features, Solutions, and Download Our App sections (July 18, 2025) ✓ Fixed button text alignment by adding justify-content: center and text-align: center to all button classes (July 18, 2025)
+✓ Added AOS animation library to pricing and contact pages to resolve console errors (July 18, 2025) ✓ Standardized footer layout with Features, Solutions, and Download Our App sections (July 18, 2025) ✓ Fixed button text alignment by adding justify-content: center and text-align: center to all button classes (July 18, 2025) ✓ Removed all unnecessary backup files from project directory for cleaner codebase (July 18, 2025)